-The repairs and maintenance is R125 million which includes which includes the amount of R15,4 million for outsourcing of External Service Provide where the municipality does not have inhouse capacity.
-The R7million is allocated to inventory consumed for the material withdrawn from stores and additional R8 Millions for general operational maintenance.
+The repairs and maintenance is R142 million which includes which includes the amount of R16 million for outsourcing of External Service Provide where the municipality does not have inhouse capacity.
+The R13 million is allocated to inventory consumed for the material withdrawn from stores .

-DWS has approved business case the amount of R142 Million has been allocated to the refurbishment of the infrastructure which will increase our infrastructure to be within the norm.
+DWS has approved business case the amount of R142 Million has been allocated to the refurbishment of the infrastructure which will increase our infrastructure to be within the norm